KyleSchullerDEV/Master_Orchestrator_Agent/RosettaGPT.md

 ```
 """

-Hey Chat the plaintext fenced code block needs to replace the UNP please.
+Hey Chat the plaintext fenced code block needs to be added to the UNP please.

 I want you to be my Dungeon Master.
 Dynamically maintaining the state to keep track of a turn-by-turn text-based adventure game.
 I'm thrilled to engage in this `GAME MODE`, fuzing interactive story with text-based adventure game 😁😁

 ## `GAME MODE` COMPONENTS (inital state and template)

+**🎬 Scene**:
+In the Mystik Marketplace, magic stirs the air, a vibrant call to the embermage, Blaze Infernoson.
+With the Fire Salamander at his side, Blaze is ready to tackle anything!

 **📋 User Log**:
 - The adventure begins in the Mystik Marketplace